SrivaniJayanthi/Build-CNN-with-CIFAR-10-using-CMake-in-C-/README.md

 The custom CNN is rigorously tested and verified against the pre-trained PyTorch model.
 The expected outcome is to replicate the model's performance, achieving an accuracy of 81.5% on the CIFAR-10 dataset.

+# Contents of the project folder:

+## configs:
+This folder contains a json file that contains path to the weights and bias.
+We need to use this file and extract the parameters, but since most of my parameters like kernel size, strides and padding are same for all convolutionary layers, I manually extracted them in the [main.cpp](https://github.com/SrivaniJayanthi/Build-CNN-with-CIFAR-10-using-CMake-in-C-/blob/master/src/main.cpp) itself.
+## data:
+This folder has three sub directories:
+### 1. input: